-Applicants require a good honours degree or equivalent professional experience.
-Applicants must supply a portfolio of writing for live performance of around 45 minutes playing time: you should make a selection of extracts from your writing rather than sending full scripts.
+In addition to the supporting documents requested on the application form, you must supply a portfolio of writing for live performance of about 45 minutes’ playing time.
+You should make a selection of extracts from your writing rather than sending full scripts.

-The programme will be taught through a combination of seminars, workshops, independent study, one to one supervision and professional master-classes led by some of Europe’s leading playwrights and theatre artists.
+The programme will be taught through a combination of seminars, workshops, independent study, one-to-one supervision and professional master classes.
 There will also be regular theatre visits.

-A core component of the programme will be development workshops with professional actors and established directors, focusing on students’ own work.
-Students will also work with the Performing Artists in Residence, who will offer workshops in each semester.
+A central component of the programme will be development workshops with professional actors and established directors, focusing on your own work.
+You will also work with the performing artists-in-residence, who will offer workshops in each semester.
 Over two semesters you will take three compulsory courses and one option course.